Skip to main content

 4. Export your Trello board for meetings

-Team communication isn’t limited to your direct team, it includes communicating with people outside of your team or function.
-Cross-team communication is just as important as inter-team communication as it fosters information and idea-sharing, therefore, cultivating innovation.
+Team communication isn’t limited to your direct team - it includes communicating with people outside of your team or function.
+Cross-team communication is just as important as inter-team communication as it fosters information and idea-sharing - all good for cultivating innovation.

 A screenshot showing checklists on a Trello card

-However, if members don't need daily access to your Trello board but would need regular updates on your project, it helps to show them your Trello board as a guide for the meeting.
+Some people you work with don't need daily access to your Trello board, but benefit from regular updates on your project.
 This is where Board Export for Trello becomes very handy.
-Give a snapshot in-time update to stakeholders without drowning the meeting with details.
+This allows you to give a snapshot in-time update to stakeholders without drowning the meeting with details.

 5. Thread comments in Trello for effective communication

-Trello shouldn’t be a place where you log tasks for them to be forgotten, or rarely will a task be worked on by just one person.
-In instances where you need someone else’s input or you want to keep another person updated, you’ll want to comment on your card to let the person know.
+Sometimes, a task will be worked on by multiple people.
+In instances where you need someone else’s input, or you want to keep another person updated with new information, you’ll want to comment on your Trello card to let the person know.

-For those who are already regular users of Trello, you’ll find the comments section may not be as intuitive as you need it to be, especially if there are multiple points of discussion.
-And if you’re used to using something like Slack, then it definitely won’t be up to par as there’s no way to reply directly to specific comments, leaving you with a chaotic comments section.
+For those who are already regular users of Trello, you’ll find the comments section may not be as intuitive as you need it to be - especially if there are multiple points of discussion.
+Because you can’t reply to specific Trello comments, it can be confusing to follow the conversation or ensure that the person you’re responding to sees your comment.

-Threaded Comments for Trello will help you and your team communicate with clarity.
-Gone are the days of stacked and confusing comments.
-You can now have multiple discussions within one card without spending lots of time deciphering which messages relate to which.
+This is where Threaded Comments for Trello can help you and your team to communicate with clarity.
+With threaded comments, you can now have multiple discussions within one card without spending lots of time deciphering which messages relate to which - creating an even more productive way to communicate and collaborate.

 Written by